JETSCAPE/JETSCAPE/README_LINUX.md

      - Run make command
           - make

-5. Configure the address of Pythia8 in the ../framework/activate_jetscape.sh (If cmake could not find Pythia)
+5. Configure the address of Pythia8 in activate_jetscape.sh or activate_jetscape.csh
+   (If cmake could not find Pythia)
      - vim activate_jetscape.sh
      - Change "PYTHIAINSTALLDIR" to the installing folder of Pythia8
      - Update the "PYTHIA8DIR" and "PYTHIA8_ROOT_DIR" address
           - should be "${PYTHIAINSTALLDIR}/pythia8226" by default
-     - ./activate_jetscape.sh
-     - Make sure the variable are set into the session
-     - Use source if they are not set

 6. Install Boost libraries (Version 1.5 or higher)
      - wget https://dl.bintray.com/boostorg/release/1.64.0/source/boost_1_64_0.tar.gz